QuantumPickleJar/secure-media-depot/python/README.md

 # Secure Media Depot (Python)

 A secure media storage and streaming platform built with Flask, designed with object-oriented principles for maintainability and scalability.
+This implementation follows best practices for web application development including separation of concerns, modular design, and security.

 ## Features